prokls/bakk_iaik/README.md

 bakk_iaik
 =========

-Bachelor thesis "Using SAT Solvers to detect Contradictions in Differential Cryptanalysis"
+Bachelor thesis "Using SAT Solvers to detect Contradictions in Differential Characteristics"